• Level of education

 Objectives

-The objective of this teaching unit is to address the issues related to the upstream of the fuel cycle in the context of the inflation of the demand for fissile and/or fertile materials, in particular through the aspects of extractive chemistry and separative chemistry.
+The objective of this teaching unit is to address issues related to the front end of the fuel cycle in the context of the inflation of demand for fissile and/or fertile materials, particularly through aspects relating to extractive chemistry and separation chemistry.

 Read more